AndrewTapp/solaredgeoptimizers/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/AndrewJTapp)
 [![Donate](https://img.shields.io/badge/Donate-BuyMeACoffee-green.svg)](https://buymeacoffee.com/andrewtapp)

 This integration brings your SolarEdge optimizer data from the SolarEdge monitoring portal into Home Assistant.
-You can see current production, voltage, power, and lifetime energy at the level of individual optimizers, strings, inverters, or the whole site.
+You can see current production, voltage, power, temperature (SolarEdge One only), and lifetime energy at the level of individual optimizers, strings, inverters, or the whole site.

 **📖 [Technical documentation (Wiki)](https://github.com/AndrewTapp/solaredgeoptimizers/wiki)** — architecture, data flow, sensors reference, troubleshooting, and more.